-To tilt or recline the passenger seatback, pull up the lever A located on the back side of it, and move the seatback forward or backward.
+To tilt or recline the passenger seatback, pull up the lever (a) located on the back side of it, and move the seatback forward or backward.

-Roadster models (power type)
+Roadster models - Type A Roadster models (power type)

 The power seatback tilt switch (B) and the seatback tilt cancel switch (C) are located on the back side of the passenger seatback as shown.